lucasdiedrich/ojs/README.md

 ## Special Volumes

-Docker content is efimerous by design, but in some situations you would like to keep some stuff persistent between docker falls (ie: database content, upload files, plugin development...)
+Docker content is efimerous by design, but in some situations you would like to keep some stuff **persistent** between docker falls (ie: database content, upload files, plugin development...)

-The version files include some of this folders, but are empty and disabled by default.
-To enable them, **you only need to uncomment the volume lines in your docker-compose.yml**.
+By default we include an structure of directories in the version folders (see ./volumes), but they are empty and disabled by default in your compose.
+To enable them, **you only need to uncomment the volume lines in your docker-compose.yml** and fill the folders properly.

 When you run the docker-compose it will mount the volumes with persistent data and will let you share files from your host with the container.